Changes to inheritance tax - frequently asked questions

 Q. What has the government announced in relation to IHT reliefs?

 Each individual has their basic IHT allowance, known as the nil rate band (NRB), which effectively is the portion of the estate taxed at 0%.
-A RNRB may also be available in addition to the NRB, provided that the individual leaves their main home to their linear descendant (i.e. children or grandchildren) and that the overall estate is below £2 million before IHT reliefs are taken into account.
+A RNRB may also be available in addition to the NRB, provided that the individual leaves their main home to their direct descendant (i.e. children or grandchildren) and that the overall estate is below £2 million before IHT reliefs are taken into account.
 Once the estate exceeds this threshold, the RNRB will be tapered away by £1 for every £2 it exceeds the limit.
 For help to understand how the RNRB works, visit here.

 Any unused NRB and RNRB may be transferred to a surviving spouse or civil partner.
-Any part of the estate that exceeds the NRB and RNRB will be taxed at 40% (or the reduced rate of 20% if they qualify for APR or BPR after the £1 million IHT reliefs cap is used).
+Any part of the estate that exceeds the NRB and RNRB will be taxed at 40%.
+Other IHT exemptions (e.g. spousal exemption) and reliefs (e.g. woodland relief) are unaffected.

 APR is given to the agricultural value of the asset and BPR is not available to the farmhouse.
-Consequently, the non-agricultural value of the farmhouse is subject to IHT, just like any other assets:
+Consequently, the non-agricultural value of the farmhouse is subject to IHT, just like any other assets.

 Current rules (Figures in £ ‘000) | New rules (Figures in £ ‘000) | |